Updated: Aug 25, 2022

 A Sales Referral Program can be one of the best and most cost-effective ways to generate leads for small businesses but is underutilized by most.
-In many cases, it is because larger enterprises tend to implement them and make it appear that it might be too difficult for a small business.
-For this reason, small business owners do not feel they have the staff or bandwidth to implement one successfully, and many times miss a great opportunity.
+In many cases, it is because larger enterprises tend to implement them, making it appear difficult for a small business.
+For this reason, small business owners do not feel they have the staff or capacity to implement one successfully and often miss a great opportunity.

-We all work on our business networks in the hope that people we deal with and know will refer business our way and in many cases, they do.
-Think for a moment, these same people in our networks are also looking for leads from us as well, and there are only so many leads to go around.
-If you knew two companies that did similar business and you know both are good companies – who would you refer the business to?
+We all work on our business networks, hoping that people we deal with and know will refer business our way, and in many cases, they do.
+Think for a moment; these same people in our networks are also looking for leads from us, and there are only so many leads to go around.
+If you knew two companies that did similar business and both are good companies – who would you refer the business?

 Implementing a referral program can be simple to develop and implement and will increase your chances of receiving qualified leads.
-You only pay the referral partners when a lead closes, so there is more of an incentive to qualify the leads that they provide.
+You only pay the referral partners when a lead closes, so there is more of an incentive to qualify the leads provided.
 You do not have to have a sophisticated system for tracking.
-If you can have forms on the web, it makes it easier for partners and yourself, but I have run several referral programs in small and medium-sized businesses with Excel or Word-based forms.
+Having forms on the web makes it easier for partners and yourself, but I have run several referral programs in small and medium-sized businesses with Excel or Word-based forms.
 The key is to have a defined process to follow.

 Step 1 – Set Guidelines for Your Business

-There should be a contract that outlines the rules and regulations for your program that you make them sign.
-The contract and rules need to be simple to understand you, and they need to sign the agreement before you take them on as a referral partner.
+A contract should outline the rules and regulations for your program that you make them sign.
+The arrangement and rules need to be simple to understand, and they need to sign the agreement before you take them on as a referral partner.